 The kid’s checklist for managing anxiety or panic attacks

-Has your child or teen ever gotten really worked up about something and felt really overwhelmed?
-Has this ever happened to you as a parent?
-Have they ever said they have had an anxiety or panic attack?
-These attacks can be scary for kids and parents alike, but there are things you can do to help in the moment.
+Has your child or teen ever gotten really worked up about something?
+Maybe they became overwhelmed by a school project or extremely upset after a friend said something hurtful.
+Have they ever shared that they struggle with anxiety or have had a panic attack?
+These moments can be scary for both kids and parents, but there are things you can do to help in the moment.

-- On the other hand, a “panic attack” is a sudden or intense feeling of overwhelming fear.
-During this episode, one will feel like their heart is racing, they are short of breath or feel like they are choking.
-One might feel dizzy, nauseous.
+A “panic attack” is a sudden or intense feeling of overwhelming fear.
+Someone having a panic attack may feel like their heart is racing and they may become short of breath or feel like they are choking.
+Dizziness or nausea may also be side effects.
 These attacks can happen without a cause or can be caused by an external stressor (think a person who is afraid of flying and is trying to get on an airplane).

 - Take good care of yourself by getting sleep and exercise.

-- Drink water!
-Not getting enough water can really affect your body’s function and puts you at risk for anxiety.
+- Drink water.
+A lack of hydration can affect your body’s function and put you at risk for anxiety.

-- Schedule “downtime” to do something fun.
+- Schedule downtime to do something fun.
 Being anxious about something in the future can be very overwhelming.
-Try to take a break from things that are stressful and go for a walk in nature or take a bubble bath.
+Try to take a break from things that are stressful and go for a walk in nature, take a bath, or call a friend.
 Anything that is just for you.

 - Close your eyes.
 Typically there is an external cause of what is causing the panic and if you close your eyes, chances are you will not see what is causing the stress and this will give you time to figure out what to do next.

 - If you don’t want to close your eyes, find a focus object.
-It might be looking at a rock or a point on the wall.
+It might be looking at a tree or a piece of art on the wall.
 If panic attacks happen often, carry a smooth rock or an object in your pocket that you can take out and focus on when you need it.

 - Have something that smells like lavender on hand and use it to practice deep breathing.
 This is a natural remedy that has been shown to reduce stress and help people relax.

 - To slow rapid breathing, focus on slowing the breath or just trying to breathe normally.
 Try belly breathing: breathe in for 4 counts, hold for 4 counts, and let it out for 4 counts.
 Do this 4 times and see how you are feeling.

 - Picture your happy place.
-Picture a place that is quiet, calm and relaxing.
+Think of a place that is quiet, calm and relaxing.
 Imagine yourself there and focus on the details.
-How would it feel, what would you see, what would you smell, what would you hear?
+How would it feel, what would you see, what would you smell, and what would you hear?

-- Once you have done all of this, or you can’t do any of these steps, try this final one: “This too will pass.” or another mantra.
+Once you have done all of this, or you can’t do any of these steps, try this final one: “This will pass” or another mantra.
 Though an attack may feel endless, it will pass.
 Remember that Bend is here to support you and your family when you need us.